Marcrus813/HH-Upgrades/Note.md

     - Should not have any storage in proxy contract so we don't screw things up, but then how to store data?
         - `EIP-1967`: Standard Proxy Storage Slots
             - Specifying specific storage slots for proxies
+            - Logic contract address
+                - Storage slot `0x360894a13ba1a3210667c828492db98dca3e2076cc3735a920a3ca505d382bbc` (obtained as
+                  `bytes32(uint256(keccak256('eip1967.proxy.implementation')) - 1)`) holds the address of the
+                  implementation
+                  contract
+            - Admin address
+                - Storage slot `0xb53127684a568b3173ae13b9f8a6016e243e63b6e8ee1178d6a717850b5d6103` (obtained as
+                  `bytes32(uint256(keccak256('eip1967.proxy.admin')) - 1)`) holds the address that is allowed to upgrade the logic contract address
+    - Reading storage
+        - If only considering user interaction
+            - Reading values like implementation address and admin address, use `sload([the slot])`, cuz the slot is fixed by standard
+            - Reading normal states, the evm compiles down to the same logic as the implementation contract: mapping variable name to slot then value:
+                - Public variables' invisible getter behaves the same, the explicit getters defined by creator still returns the "intended" value
+                - This is why no matter what, upgrading a contract should never "insert" state variables in the original layout, as it will surely and devastatingly corrupt the data stored on proxy, so when upgrading, suppress the urge to manage code readability, always append state variable, as this is the **_PRICE YOU
+                  PAY_** for upgrading
+                    - There can be "workarounds":
+                        - declare variable like: `uint256[50]` between groups of variables to preserve 50 slots for future use, but I haven't seen implementations, so it's not verified for me
+                        - Struct grouping
+                            - Manage the storage manually, declare a slot for storage, store a struct variable to store values, also not verified

 ### Transparent Upgradable Proxy contract